rajkosara/PF-Tests/README.md

 4. Download chromedriver here http://code.google.com/p/chromedriver/downloads/list and place it in a place that your PATH can see (usr/bin or in the ruby bin)
-5. Go to Config/config.yml and change korea_site_root to your site root.
-6. cd to features
+5. cd to features
-7. open login.feature
+6. open login.feature
-8. Now run rake cuke:specific TAGS=@login
+7. Now run rake cuke:specific TAGS=@login
-9. If all of these test pass, you are good to go
+8. If all of these test pass, you are good to go